tjbencomo/col11a1-manuscript/README.md

 ```

 ### Datasets
-These datasets are only required to regenerate the full mutation callset from scratch.
+These datasets are only required to regenerate `mutations.maf.gz` from scratch.

 1. Download the hg38 reference FASTA from the Broad's
 [GATK Resource Bundle](https://gatk.broadinstitute.org/hc/en-us/articles/360035890811-Resource-bundle).